-4.2.4 Repair requirements [40 CFR 264.1084(k) and 264.1033(l)(3)]
+4.2.5 Recordkeeping requirements [40 CFR 264.1089]

-4.2.5 Record keeping requirements [40 CFR 264.1089] All information required by Subpart CC must be recorded and maintained in the operating record for a period of three years.
+All information required by Subpart CC must be recorded and maintained in the operating record for a period of three years.
 Records of air emission control equipment design information must be maintained in the operating record until the control equipment is replaced or taken out of service.

-Records that must be maintained for the fixed roof tank with an internal floating roof include a tank identification number, and a record for each inspection performed including date of inspection, location of any defects detected, description of any defect detected, and the date corrective action was taken.
+Records that must be maintained for the tank include a tank identification number, and a record for each inspection performed including date of inspection, location of any defects detected, description of any defect detected, and the date corrective action was taken.
 If the repair is delayed, records of the reason for the delay and the expected date of repair also need to be maintained.